greetingsog/threat-hunting-scenario-tor-/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

 Searched the `DeviceProcessEvents` table for any `ProcessCommandLine` that contained the string “tor-browser-windows-x86_64-portable-14.5.8.exe”.
-Based on the log returned at `2025-10-23T18:52:18.6823948Z`, A user named azurelinko executed the installer `tor-browser-windows-x86_64-portable-14.5.8.exe` for the TOR Browser on the virtual machine “og-vm-mde9”, launching the installation silently from their Downloads folder.
+Based on the log returned at `2025-10-23T18:52:18.6823948Z`, A user named "azurelinko" executed the installer `tor-browser-windows-x86_64-portable-14.5.8.exe` for the TOR Browser on the virtual machine “og-vm-mde9”, launching the installation silently from their Downloads folder.

 **Query used to locate event:**